Time Machine VR

-Time Machine VR is an adventure, indie, simulation video game developed by Minority Media Inc. It was released for Early Access on August 28, 2015, through Steam. and the full game was released through Steam on May 19, 2016.
+Time Machine VR is an adventure, indie, simulation video game developed by Minority Media.
+It was released for Early Access on August 28, 2015, through Steam. and the full game was released through Steam on May 19, 2016.
 It was released for PlayStation VR on the PlayStation 4 on November 15, 2016, and in Australia and Europe, three days later.

 Gameplay

 The game is set in 2070 where global warming has released an ancient virus from the Arctic Ice which is killing humanity to the point of extinction.
-In an effort to save what remains of humanity, the player who is a Time Travelling cadet, is sent back in time to the Jurassic period.
+In an effort to save what remains of humanity, the player who is a time travelling cadet, is sent back in time to the Jurassic period.
 The mission involves observing and scanning objects/creatures to collect data that can be used to combat the virus.

 In the story mode, the player starts inside a research hub in Svalbard, Norway where they travel back in time using a time machine.
 The player travels through the Jurassic oceans encountering many different prehistoric animals including mosasaurs, livyatans and megalodons.
 Hi-tech probes, scanners and tracking systems are used to extract the data that is needed to combat the virus.
 It is also possible freeze time and scan creatures using echography and perform behaviour scans.
 After each mission all the data found is uploaded to the "DinoDex" which unlocks additional data and new creatures.

 In exploration mode, previous levels can be revisited to unlock additional scientific data and can uncover clues to aid in humanities survival.